MushafauBaba/Online-Gaming-Catch-the-Pink-Flamingo/README.md

 * Exploring the Advert dataset to find out key questions on the team and user with the most ad targeted?
 * Explore the in game purchase dataset, to find out team and user with the most in game purchase
 * Categorise the spenders om the platform
-* Understamd the age demography of the players
+* Understand the age demography of the players
 * The country where the game is popular
 * Analysis in-game purchase and optimization